quanyang/quanyang.github.io/_posts/blog/2016-04-22-defense-of-the-applications.md

     }
 ?>
 {% endhighlight %}
-With the app secret, I could make calls to FaceBook Graph API on behalf of the applications, potentially affecting privacy of its users.
+With the application secret, I could make calls to Facebook Graph API on behalf of the application, potentially violating privacy of its users.

 ## Take-away so far
 * Never place **SECRETS/PASSWORDS** in the backend code itself, place them into the environment variables or in a file in another directory which no one can view except root/web-user, and make sure the file is not in your **GIT** repository.